botchagalupe/dirsync/Dirsync-Tool.md

 ```

 ## Adding LDAP service.
-Dirsync-Tool i.0 only supports user prompt feature for data intake.
 A customer can have multiple LDAP services with different configurations.
 Before integrating LDAP with Enstratius, we will require gathering of some schema mapping information from the LDAP/AD administrator.

 1. <code>customer_admin_group</code>
  : The CN of the group in the directory service (for example, ‘Administrators’) that will always have administrative access across all accounts in the infrastructure.
 This value may be null.
 If null, user must have some non-directory service group as admin group elsewhere.
 Enstratius will search under ldap_group_base for an object with an object class of ldap_ group_object_class and the CN matching this value.
 That group will be the admin group.